Veronica-Falgiani/Network-Protocol-Verification-Agent/README.md

 Results can be viewed in the `res/` directory.

+There are three types of files:
+- .log: human readable text file
+- .json: json file that can be processed by other programs
+- .html: easy to navigate results with graphs

 ## Modifying and creating tests

-Tests are written in __json__ format and need to be inserted into the `tests/` folder.
+Tests are written in __json__ and there are two types: one for the protocols (inside `tests/prot` folder) and one for the services (inside `tests/serv` folder)

+### Tests for protocols

-The base template for the script needs to contain the following things in order to work:
+The base template for the json must have these items in order to work:
 ```
 {
-  "misconfigs": {
+  "misconfigs": {},
-  },
   "login": "",
-  "auth_misconfigs": {
+  "auth_misconfigs": {},
-  },
-  "vuln_services": {
+  "serv_names": []
 }
-}
 ```

-To populate the fields you need to write what you want like this:

-### misconfigs/auth_misconfigs
+#### misconfigs/auth_misconfigs

 You can concatenate one or more tests inside misconfigs and auth_misconfigs.

 **Check if a vulnerable port is open:**
 ```
 "IS OPEN": {
-  "description": "",
+  "description": "Telnet is an old network protocol that provides insecure access to computers over a network.
+Due to security vulnerabilities, its usage is not recommended, and more secure alternatives like SSH are preferred.",
-  "severity": ""
+  "severity": "high"
 }
 ```